Auto Backup Folders to USB Drive in Windows 10 (When Plugged in)

 Way 2: Automatic backup folders to USB drive via Qiling Disk Master

-In addition to the built-in tool File History, Qiling Disk Master Professional is a good backup software, which not only allows you to perform auto Windows 10 backup folder to USB drive, but also backup folder to USB drive when it's plugged in.
+In addition to the built-Qiling Disk Master Professional is a backup software that allows for automatic backup of a Windows 10 folder to a USB drive, and also backs up the folder when the USB drive is plugged in.

-Meanwhile, it runs backups relying on the backup methods you choose, including Full Backup, Incremental Backup, or Differential Backup.
-The last two options backup only changed files, especially useful in a scheduled task.
+The software runs backups using the methods you choose, including Full Backup, Incremental Backup, or Differential Backup.
+The latter two options backup only changed files, making them ideal for scheduled tasks.

-So, how to perform auto backup of Windows folder to USB drive via the freeware?
-Steps are as follows.
-Please download Qiling Disk Master Professional, install and launch it.
+To perform an auto backup of a Windows folder to a USB drive using the freeware Qiling Disk Master Professional, download, install, and launch the software.

 File Backup